-Field Experience that integrates practical classroombased activities into the academic content of the accompanying Professional Educator course.
+Field experience that integrates practical classroombased activities into the academic content of the accompanying Professional Educator course.
 Highlights reflection; develops the candidate's professional and pedagogical knowledge, skills, and dispositions; and fosters a commitment to the teaching profession.
-Pre: ED 6000 Co-reauisite
+Corequisite: ED 6000.